 Starting to build your college list can be confusing.
 Some students start by putting down the names of colleges they know.
 Others ask for suggestions from people they trust.
 However, without knowing much about the colleges, those might not be the best way to build your college list.

 College is a huge investment in time and money.
-Even if a college has a great reputation, or is well know for its sports teams, it might not be the college for you.
+Even if colleges with brand-names have a great reputation, or are well know for its sports teams, it might not be the college for you.
 The best way to build your college list is to do research.
 By researching, students will have a better chance of finding a college that is a good fit for them.
 These four steps will help you build your college list.

 1. Get to know yourself, put together a list of wants and must-haves

 That’s right, the first thing you need to do when building your college list is to get to know yourself and what you want in a college.
 When considering your preferences, be honest about what is important to you.
 You want a college that’s the right fit for you.

 - Location – What locations are you willing to consider?
 Think about distance from home, weather, and possible opportunities in the area.
 In what areas will you feel most comfortable?

 - Location type – Do you want a college that is in an urban, suburban or rural setting?

 - Major – What’s your intended major?
 If you don’t know exactly what you want to study, are there subjects that you are learning towards?